libeau0911/Openstack/OpenStack.md

 + #### Transformation of CLI request to running instances #### Three nova packages on the controller side; nova-API, nova-conductor, nova-scheduler; are related to creating instances.
 Nova-compute on the compute node supports several hypervisors to deploy instances or VMs.

-    Nova-API's role in creating an instance is it launches a new situation.
+    Nova-API's role in creating an instance is it launches a new instance.
 Nova-scheduler searches for the appropriate host to install the VM and nova-conductor connect between database and nova-compute.
 The below diagram shows the connection between each service.
     ![Transformation of CLI request to running instances](/Nova_Request_Flow.png)
     1. Client requests for authentication to Keystone / Keystone pass authentication token to Client
     2. Client converts new instance request to REST API request and sends it to nova-API